FAQ

 4. Northwest Commission on Colleges and Universities

-5. Southern Association of Colleges and Schools
+5. Southern Association of Colleges and School Commission on Colleges

-6. Western Association of Schools and Colleges
+6. WASC Senior College and University Commission & Accrediting Commission for Community and Junior Colleges, Western Association of Schools and Colleges

 When are Applications Due?